ModiaSim/Modia.jl/docs/src/tutorial/Appendix.md

   :r => 200
 ```

-The values can also be a quoted expression, i.e. an expression enclosed in `:( )`, an array of quoted expressions encloded in `:[ ]` or just a quoted symbol, `:x`.
+The values can also be a quoted expression, i.e. an expression enclosed in `:( )`, an array of quoted expressions enclosed in `:[ ]` or just a quoted symbol, `:x`.
 This mechanism is used to encode equations and expressions of the model which needs to be manipulated before the model can be simulated.

 Julia defines a very useful merge operation between dictionaries: